2chooman/nn-tg/README.md

 # NN Telegram App

-A simple single page application built with HTML, CSS and vanilla JavaScript.
+A simple single page application rebuilt with **React**.
+All views are implemented as React components and routed via `HashRouter`.

 ## Running locally

-Because the app fetches additional HTML files via JavaScript it must be served over HTTP.
-Opening the `index.html` file directly from the file system will result in a CORS error in the browser.
+The app is entirely client side, but it must be served over HTTP.
+Use any static file server to host the `app` directory.

-Use any static file server.
 For example with Python 3:

 ```bash
 python3 -m http.server --directory app 8080